 Nostra started as an exploration into the unity of opposites but it has been mostly a great visual playground, a monthly exciting challenge for almost a year and I’m happy at the thought that it’s now going to live its own little life and be used in more unexpected ways.

-Nostra was designed by Lucas Descroix, originally released in July 2018 and updated monthly until April 2019.
-It was selected as one of the winners of the Modern Cyrillic 2019 and the Communication Arts 2020 Typography Competition.
+Nostra was designed by Lucas Descroix, originally released on Future Fonts in July 2018 and updated monthly until April 2019; it has joined Tomorrow’s collection in February 2020.
+Nostra was selected as one of the winners of the Modern Cyrillic 2019 and the Communication Arts 2020 Typography Competition, as well as one of Typographica's ‘Favorite Typefaces of 2019’.
 The design of the Cyrillics benefited from the valuable help of Philipp Neumeyer, Ilya Ruderman and Yury Ostromentsky.
 Plus constant support and feedback from Elenor Kopka.

 Get Nostra, or see it in use.